TheoW03/TheoW03/README.md

 I have a strong passion for building software.

-my preferred languages are Java, C# and C++. and my main focus is game dev and computer graphics. sepcifcally 3D as of right now, and I dabble around building system level applications like compilers.
+my preferred languages are Java, C# and C++,

+and my projects revolve around Computer graphics, Computer architecture, and language design.

 I also enjoy gaming anime and being a furry >:3